 As of 2019, the Safe Drinking Water Act requires water utilities to inventory the service lines in its service area.
-YCUA's preliminary inventory of its 19,791 total service lines has identified 234 lead service lines and 2,846 of unknown material.
-Augusta Township identified 0 lead services and 0 of unknown material.
-Superior Township identified 0 lead services and 0 of unknown material.
-Pittsfield Township identified 0 lead services and 0 of unknown material.
+YCUA's preliminary inventory of its 19,791 total service lines has identified 195 lead service lines and 2,478 of unknown material.